 Watch: Car thief leads police to chase, pretends to be asleep when gets caught

-Watch: Car thief leads police to chase, pretends to be asleep when gets caught1 min read .
-Updated: 28 Nov 2021, 03:35 PM IST
+Watch: Car thief leads police to chase, pretends to be asleep when gets caught

 A video has surfaced on Internet where a person in a car can be seen leading officials on a chase after they noticed the car that they believed to be stolen.
 According to a report by Carscoops, UK’s Greater Manchester Police conveyed that the officers who were patrolling in the Levenshulme area observed a Kia Sportage that they considered being stolen.